No Love (August Alsina song)

 "No Love" is a song by American singer-songwriter August Alsina, originally released as a track from his album Testimony on April 15, 2014.
-It was later remixed with rapper Nicki Minaj, which aired on urban contemporary radio in July 29, 2014, before being released on August 5 as a single.
+It was later remixed with rapper Nicki Minaj, which aired on urban contemporary radio on July 29, 2014, before being released on August 5 as a single.
 It was certified double Platinum by the Recording Industry Association of America (RIAA) on April 21, 2021.

 Music video

 The video for remix was released on September 15, 2014, directed by Benny Boom.